SvichkarevAnatoly/Bioinformatics-DNA-Motifs-Search/README.md

     optional arguments:
       -h, --help            show this help message and exit -o [OUTPUT], --output [OUTPUT]
                             output file with matching results.
-If not specified, write output to stdout.
+Default stdout.
       -tf TF [TF ...], --factor TF [TF ...] transcription factor name in pwm file.
-If not specified, matching with all tf in pwm file.
+Default matching with all tf in pwm file.
       -th THRESHOLD, --threshold THRESHOLD
                             The parameter threshold split for better control on what parts of the scoring are used.
-If not specified, threshold=0.7.
+Default 0.7.
       -rc, --reverse-complement
-                            For searching in both direction.
-If not specified, search only in direct.
+                            Scans against reverse complement sequence in addition to the input sequence.
+Hits on reverse complement are reported at position [position - sequence_length],
+                            which is always negative.
+The actual hit site for any hit is always seq[pos, pos + matrix_length].
+Default False.
       -b, --backward        For searching in both direction.
-If not specified, search only in direct.
+Default only in direct.
       -e, --excel           For saving results in easy paste to excel format.
-If not specified, saving results in compact format.
+                            Default human readable format.